-The common kitchen refrigerator maintains a chilly 35 to 38 F temperature, with relatively low levels of humidity (in the 30% range).
+- The common kitchen refrigerator maintains a chilly 35 F to 38 F temperature, with relatively low levels of humidity in the 30 percent range.

-Optimum temperatures for storing wine range from 45 to 60 F, with ideal levels of humidity hovering at around 70 to 90%.
+- Optimum temperatures for storing wine range from 45 F to 60 F, with ideal levels of humidity hovering around 70 percent to 90 percent.

-Furthermore, wines need to be kept free from excessive vibration, and that hefty motor that runs around the clock in your kitchen refrigerator would be a source of constant vino vibration.
+You can see that the numbers simply don't match.
+Furthermore, wines need to be kept free from excessive vibration.
+That hefty motor that runs around the clock in your kitchen refrigerator is a source of constant vino vibration.